Arthroscopy - Knee

 Ans: Any person who is suffering from severe arthritis of their knee joint.

-- Difficulty in walking and climbing stairs.
+Difficulty in walking and climbing stairs.

-- No relief with medication, feeling the necessity to take pain killers daily for a long time
+No relief with medication, feeling the necessity to take pain killers daily for a long time

-- The deformity is noticed at the knee joint – bowed legs or knock knees
+The deformity is noticed at the knee joint – bowed legs or knock knees

-- Rest pain – having disturbed sleep due to pain.
+Rest pain – having disturbed sleep due to pain.

 3. Which age group should undergo knee replacement?

-Ans: Knee replacement is usually advised to persons over 60 years with severe arthritis, but Rheumatoid arthritis patients can present at a much younger age or even in their twenties presenting themselves with severe arthritis.
-These patients also undergo knee replacement to have a good quality of life. we even see patients in late forties and fifties presenting with degenerative arthritis who would require knee replacement
+Ans: Knee replacement is usually advised for persons over 60 years with severe arthritis, but Rheumatoid arthritis patients can present at a much younger age or even in their twenties presenting themselves with severe arthritis.
+These patients also undergo knee replacement to have a good quality of life. we even see patients in their late forties and fifties presenting with degenerative arthritis who would require knee replacement

 4. What are the prerequisites to undergo knee replacement?